LeaVerou/lea.verou.me/2023/design-state-of-html/index.md

 <!-- more -->

-Your first reaction is probably wondering why we need a survey about HTML, of all things.
-Let me address your concerns: no, the survey is not going to be about whether you favor `<h3>`s or `<h4>`s for sub-headings, or whether you prefer `<em>` or `<i>`.
+For some of you, a State of HTML survey may be the obvious next step, the remaining missing piece.
+For others, the gap this is filling may not be as clear.
+No, this is not about whether you prefer `<div>` or `<span>`!
 It turns out, just like JavaScript and CSS, HTML is actually going through an evolution of its own!
-New elements like `<selectmenu>` and xxxxxxxxx are on the horizon, and there's also *******.
+New elements like [`<selectmenu>`](https://github.com/Devographics/surveys/discussions/95) and [`<breadcrumb>`](https://github.com/Devographics/surveys/discussions/116) are on the horizon, or cool new features like [popovers](https://github.com/Devographics/surveys/discussions/138) and [declarative Shadow DOM](https://github.com/Devographics/surveys/discussions/100).

-But moreover, the purpose of this new survey is to fill in the gaps left between the State of JavaScript and State of CSS surveys: anything that doesn't quite fit into the CSS or JS worlds will now have its own home!
+There are even JS APIs that are intrinsically tied to HTML, such as e.g. [Imperative slot assignment](https://github.com/Devographics/surveys/discussions/98) or DOM APIs like [`input.showPicker()`](https://github.com/Devographics/surveys/discussions/153) Historically, these did not fit in any of these surveys.
+[Some](https://2022.stateofjs.com/en-US/features/browser-apis/#custom_elements) were previously asked in [State of JS](https://stateofjs.com/), [some](https://2021.stateofcss.com/en-US/features/accessibility/#tabindex) in [State of CSS](https://stateofcss.com/), but it was always a bit awkward.
+This new survey aims to fill these gaps, and finish surveying the core technologies of the Web, which are HTML, CSS and JavaScript.

 Designing a brand new survey is a more daunting task than creating the new edition of an existing survey, but also an exciting one, as comparability with the data from prior years is not a concern,